InstantWebP2P/appnet.link/README.md

-## AppNet.link - Run HTTP and Web Service in Peer/P2P Style
+## AppNet.link - Run HTTP and Web Service in Peer or P2P Style